michielkauwatjoe/LatLon/README.md

 Methods for representing geographic coordinates (latitude and longitude) including the ability to:

 * Convert lat/lon strings from almost any format into a *LatLon* object (analogous to the datetime library's *stptime* method)
 * Automatically store decimal degrees, decimal minutes, and degree, minute, second information in a *LatLon* object
 * Output lat/lon information into a formatted string (analogous to the datetime library's *strftime* method)
 * Project lat/lon coordinates into some other proj projection
 * Calculate distance and heading between lat/lon pairs using either the FAI or WGS84 approximation
 * Create a new *LatLon* object by offsetting an initial coordinate by a distance and heading
 * Subtracting one *LatLon* object from another creates a *GeoVector* object with distance and heading attributes (analogous to the datetime library's *timedelta* object)
 * Adding or subtracting a *Latlon* object and a *GeoVector* object creates a new *LatLon* object with the coordinates adjusted by the *GeoVector* object's distance and heading
 * *GeoVector* objects can be added, subtracted, multiplied or divided

 ## Installation

-*LatLon* was developed for Python 2.7, currently adapting for Python 3.x. d
+*LatLon* was developed for Python 2.7, currently adapting for Python 3.x.

-Requires the following non-standard libraries:

-	* *pyproj*

 ## Usage Notes